elmtree-askmo/cloudcannon-app/content/learn/others/what-is-the-difference-between-homology-and-homoplasy-and-how-are-they-used-in-evolutionary-analysis.md

 url: /learn/others/questions/what-is-the-difference-between-homology-and-homoplasy-and-how-are-they-used-in-evolutionary-analysis
 score: -1.0
 related_article1:
-    id: 167674
+    id: 167677
-    title: How is heritability measured, and why is it important for understanding behavioral traits?
+    title: >-
+        What are neurohormones, and how do they influence animal behavior?
     subject: Others
-    url: /learn/others/questions/how-is-heritability-measured-and-why-is-it-important-for-understanding-behavioral-traits
+    url: /learn/others/questions/what-are-neurohormones-and-how-do-they-influence-animal-behavior
 related_article2:
-    id: 167671
+    id: 167673
-    title: Differentiate between phenotype and genotype and their influence on animal behavior.
+    title: >-
+        Provide an example of adaptation in animal behavior and its role in evolution.
     subject: Others
-    url: /learn/others/questions/differentiate-between-phenotype-and-genotype-and-their-influence-on-animal-behavior
+    url: /learn/others/questions/provide-an-example-of-adaptation-in-animal-behavior-and-its-role-in-evolution
 related_article3:
-    id: 167682
+    id: 167668
-    title: What is the significance of receptor abundance in the evolution of animal behavior?
+    title: >-
+        What are the different types of learning, and how do they contribute to an animal's survival?
     subject: Others
-    url: /learn/others/questions/what-is-the-significance-of-receptor-abundance-in-the-evolution-of-animal-behavior
+    url: /learn/others/questions/what-are-the-different-types-of-learning-and-how-do-they-contribute-to-an-animals-survival
 related_article4:
-    id: 167677
+    id: 167670
-    title: What are neurohormones, and how do they influence animal behavior?
+    title: >-
+        How is fitness measured, and why is it important in the context of natural selection?
     subject: Others
-    url: /learn/others/questions/what-are-neurohormones-and-how-do-they-influence-animal-behavior
+    url: /learn/others/questions/how-is-fitness-measured-and-why-is-it-important-in-the-context-of-natural-selection
 related_article5:
-    id: 167673
+    id: 167674
-    title: Provide an example of adaptation in animal behavior and its role in evolution.
+    title: >-
+        How is heritability measured, and why is it important for understanding behavioral traits?
     subject: Others
-    url: /learn/others/questions/provide-an-example-of-adaptation-in-animal-behavior-and-its-role-in-evolution
+    url: /learn/others/questions/how-is-heritability-measured-and-why-is-it-important-for-understanding-behavioral-traits
 ---

 &nbsp;